 - Just to the left of Shell beach are some cliffs to jump off of should you need an adrenalin boost.
 You have to swim to get there, though not far.
 Jumping into warm turquoise water from a few meters up is pretty fun!

 - If you have a sailor in your group, you can rent a hobbie cat from St Jean beach and enjoy a day sail out to the marine park where you can snorkel, picnic, or simply enjoy being out at sea.
+For other boat rentals, or a lovely sunset cruise on a catamaran, contact Jicky Marine.

 - Bonito: incredible view of Gustavia Harbor, ask for a table on the terrace.
 Expensive but incredible food.
 Great for a special night.